Economy of the Netherlands: Social security system

-The Dutch social security is very comprehensive, covering Dutch residents in an encompassing manner and is divided into the national security (Volksverzekeringen) and the employee insurance (Werknemersverzekeringen).
+The Dutch social security is very comprehensive and multi-faceted, and is divided into the national security (Volksverzekering) and the employee insurance (Werknemersverzekering).
 Whereas the first covers all living in the Netherlands and the social benefits provided, the latter provides employment-related benefits.
 All living in the Netherlands are required to pay into the social security system, including residents from outside the Netherlands, with a few exceptions.

-The Volksverzekeringen is compulsory for all and covers the residents under different forms of national insurance:
+The Volksverzekering is compulsory for all and covers the residents under different forms of national insurance: